SumitxThokar/66DaysofML/README.md

 ## Day 27 of #66DaysofML.
 **Course**: **Hands on Machine Learning with scikit Learn, Keras & Tensorflow** <br>
 :large_blue_diamond: On my journey of learning Machine Learning, Today I dived more into the world of performance mearures in binary classification problems.
 I had the chance to work with cross-validation in classification problems.
 I also learned about the confusion matrix and put it into practice.
 I was able to implemet accuracy metrics such as precision and recall and F1-score to gain a deeper understanding of the meodel's preformance.

+## Day 28 of #66DaysofML.
+**Course**: **Hands on Machine Learning with scikit Learn, Keras & Tensorflow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, Today, I gained insights into the precision/recall tradeoff in machine learning.
+I learned that scikit-learn does not allow direct threshold setting, but it does provide access to the decision scores used for predictions.
+This is done by using the classifier's predict() method and its decision_function() method.
+To compute precision and recall, I used the cross_val_predict and precision_recall_curve functions.